apache/pekko-persistence-dynamodb/README.md

 Changing this number changes both the number of concurrent connections and the used thread-pool size.

+## Retry behavior

+This plugin uses exponential backoff when 50X errors from DynamoDB would occur.
+This includes network glitches and provisioned throughput exceptions (request rate is too high).

+The backoff strategy is very simple.
+- There are a maximum of 10 retries.
+- The first time it retries, it takes 1 millisecond.
+- That time is doubled with every retry.

+This means that the last waiting time would be about half a second, and if responses would be immediate, the total retrial process would take about 1 second.
+In practice, response time would be more than 0 of course.

 ## Compatibility with Akka versions

 pekko-persistence-dynamodb is derived from [akka-persistence-dynamodb](https://github.com/akka/akka-persistence-dynamodb) v1.3.0.